-From The Temptations to The Ventures, Gospel to rock, standards to hip hop… more notable musicians and music icons have gone on to that great gig in the sky.
+From The Queen of Soul to surf rock, hip hop to rock, standards to metal… notable musicians and icons have gone on to that great gig in the sky.
 Here’s a round-up of musicians who have died in 2018.

 Avicii (Tim Bergling), 28

 DJ, songwriter, and record producer — died 4/20/18 by self-inflicted cuts